Joaodss/Midterm-Project-Banking-System/README.md

 ## Endpoints

-It is important to note that for all endpoints available to the user are dependent on it own profile.
+It is important to note that all endpoints available to the user are dependent on its own profile.
 In sum, a user will only be able to access its own information and its accounts and transactions.

 ### Users